Famine grips Gaza's largest city and is likely to spread, authority on food crises says

 She said the lack of food has been compounded by contaminated water causing diarrhea and infections, and that diseases are harder to recover from when people are malnourished.

-If Israel evacuates people from the city ahead of its new offensive, thousands will be too weak to leave, said Blacka.
+Thousands will be too weak to evacuate the city ahead of the planned offensive, said Blacka.
 “Because of the starvation it will put extra strain on already depleted bodies and will lead to the death of many of the Palestinians,” she said.

 Families in Gaza City say they're watching their loved ones waste away.

-Yousef Sbeteh's two teenage children were injured by shrapnel during an Israeli airstrike in June and have spent the last two months in the hospital.
+Yousef Sbeteh's two teenage children were wounded by an Israeli airstrike in June and have spent the last two months in the hospital.
 While there, they've both lost weight because there hasn't been enough food, he said, adding that he can't afford to buy more because prices at markets have soared.
 Doctors say the teenagers had no preexisting conditions.

 “Doctors say she needs protein, meat and fish,” Sbeteh said while sitting beside his frail daughter.
 “But I can't provide that now.”